adnanmuttaleb/blgoly/README.md

 ```

 The main app is the `article` app, which contains the *views, models, serializers*.
+Important URLS:

+* `content/article_list` where user can view articles.
+* `contaent/articles`, `contaent/categories` api's endpoint for listing, creating..etc articles and categorie.